A Small Kitchen in Queens Maxes Out Its Footprint

 Deva and Sam scored an extra appliance—and a storage bonanza

-Project: Revitalize a basic kitchen and maximize storage in Queens
+- Primary renovation: Revitalize a basic kitchen and maximize storage in 1,000-square-foot co-op in Queens

-Before: The kitchen in Deva and Sam’s 1,000-square-foot co-op in Jackson Heights functioned just fine.
+Deva and Sam’s small kitchen in Queens functioned just fine.
 It was also incredibly bland with a floor at the tail end of its lifespan.
 “We wanted the kitchen to feel bright…to be modern and clean, but in a way that wouldn’t feel quickly dated,” said Deva.
 The couple saw the storage potential in the hallway connecting the kitchen to the rest of the apartment.
 The two Ikea butcher blocks they had there were only handy for additional food preparation space; with no power outlets nearby, a long, awkward extension cord was needed to plug in the coffee machine.
 But, after living in the apartment for six months, what really motivated them to renovate was getting that life-changing mechanical device called a dishwasher.
 Sam and Deva often have friends over for dinner on Friday night, which meant piles of dirty dishes that hung around for half the weekend.

 A hiccup occurred when a co-op policy caught Deva and Sam off-guard.
 As they were renovating, they were required to replace their old 1940s fuse box with a modern circuit breaker.
 That, in turn, meant they had to rewire much of the apartment.
 And that became Deva’s best advice to renovators: “Know what your co-op board requires, in detail, before you get started.”